Setup & OrganizeUser Segments

 • Create a Beta Customers segment

-• Create a Beta Board with visibility = User Segments → Beta Customers
+• Create a Beta Board with Who can see posts set to Segmented Users → Beta Customers

 • Only end users matching the segment see the board on the portal